 theatre visual art workshops events media contact

 Founded and directed by Giulia Dall’Ongaro and Enrico Deotti, actors and directors, creates an original theatre-piece with a strong visual approach and using artificial actors flanked by the acting of ‘real’ actors.
-Since 1995, the company has created innovative theatrical shows that have been performed throughout Italy and in numerous countries around the world (Europe, Canada, Guatemala, Venezuela, Colombia, Argentina, Uruguay, Ethiopia, Kenia, Russia, Turkey, Pakistan, India, Iran, Israel, Egypt, Morocco…).
+Since 1995, the company has created innovative theatrical shows that have been performed throughout Italy and in numerous countries around the world (Europe, Usa, China, Canada, Guatemala, Venezuela, Colombia, Argentina, Uruguay, Ethiopia, Kenia, Russia, Turkey, Pakistan, India, Iran, Israel, Egypt, Morocco…).

 Teatrino Giullare after a long research on Commedia dell’Arte and classical theatre with a modern and ironic look , is involved in a project dedicated to Contemporary dramaturgy and the artifice on the scene, producing from 2005 Endgame by Beckett, Destination by Thomas Bernhard, Black battles with dogs by B.M.
 Koltès, The Room by Harold Pinter and Woman as Lovers by E.Jelinek.

 The main purpose of the project is the research on some twentieth century’s classics and contemporary theatre pieces trough an original vision that experiments the use of artificial actors and filters to intensify the real nature of texts.
 This project won the Italian Awards of Critics and Premio Speciale Ubu (the main Italian awards for theatre) for the depth of interpretation of contemporary classics earning a great interest from audience and critics.